waynodiablo/Oystercard/pills/protractor.md

 [Written with the help of Yasmin's [notes on setting up Angular, Karma and Protractor](https://github.com/yasgreen93/setting_up_angular_notes).
 Thanks, Yasmin!]

+### Debugging your Protractor setup

+If the tests don't pass, check these things:

+* Are `npm run start` and `npm run webdriver-manager start` both running?

+* Can you access your app at `http://localhost:8080`?
+Does it seem to be working?
+If not, get it working, then try running the tests again.

+* Are there any errors in your JavaScript console when you open `http://localhost:8080` in your browser?
+If there are, fix them first, then try running the tests again.

+* Can you access the Selenium server at `http://localhost:4444/wd/hub`?
+If not, try and run the Selenium server (see previous section).

 ## Selecting elements in a web page

 The most common selectors are